sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhagavadgItA/bhagavadgItAsambaddhapustakAni/enIbesanT/bhagavadgItA.md

 The Blessed Lord said:

- They who with [mind](# "* Manah.")fixed on Me ever har-monised worship Me, with faith supreme endowed, these, in My opinion, are best in yoga.(2)
+ They who with mind[^82]fixed on Me ever har-monised worship Me, with faith supreme endowed, these, in My opinion, are best in yoga.(2)

+[^82]: "* Manah."